lerndmina/BetterChatColours/plan.md

-# BetterChatColours Plugin - Development Plan
+# BetterChatColours Plugin - Global Preset System

 ## Overview

-A Paper 1.19.4 plugin that provides chat color gradients through PlaceholderAPI integration.
-Users select colors from a configurable palette to create gradients that can be saved as presets and used with any MiniMessage-compatible chat plugin.
+A Paper### 7.
+Admin Commands

+**Admin Management:**

+- `/chatcolors admin create` - Open AnvilGUI to create new global preset
+- `/chatcolors admin delete <preset>` - Delete global preset
+- `/chatcolors admin list` - List all global presets

+**User Management:**

+- `/chatcolors` - Open user menu to view and equip available presets
+- `/chatcolors equip <preset>` - Equip specific preset (if permission exists)
+- `/chatcolors clear` - Clear equipped preset (return to default)
+- `/chatcolors list` - List available presets for user

+**Admin Override Commands:**

+- `/chatcolors force <player> <preset>` - Force set player to use specific preset
+- `/chatcolors force <player> <color1> [color2] [color3]...` - Force set player gradient with hex codes
+- `/chatcolors unforce <player>` - Remove forced gradient (return to user's equipped preset)
+- `/chatcolors info <player>` - Show player's current gradient and preset infoin that provides chat color gradients through PlaceholderAPI integration. **Admins create global presets** that users can equip based on their permissions.
+Users cannot create their own presets - they can only select from available global presets.

 ## Core Features

-### 1. Color Palette System
+### 1. Global Preset System

+- **Admin-only preset creation**: Only admins can create, modify, and delete global presets
+- **Permission-based access**: Users can only see and equip presets they have permission for
+- **No user preset creation**: Users cannot create custom presets, only equip existing ones
-- Colors defined in `config.yml` with hex codes, permissions, and display names
+- Colors defined in `config.yml` are automatically converted to default global presets
-- Automatic hex code validation on startup (invalid codes warned and discarded)
-- Default permission fallback system for colors without specific permissions

 ### 2. GUI System

-#### Main Menu
+#### User Menu (Base Command: `/chatcolors`)

-- Display saved presets (up to configured limit)
+- **Preset Selection GUI**: Display all global presets the user has permission to use
-- "Create New Gradient" option
+- **Equipment Interface**: Click to equip/unequip presets
-- Real-time gradient preview in GUI title as colors are selected
+- **Preview System**: Show gradient preview for each preset

-#### Color Selection Flow

-1. User selects colors sequentially from available palette
-2. GUI title updates to show gradient progress using MiniMessage format
-3. After selecting colors, display wool blocks matching closest colors
-4. User can click and drag to reorder colors in the gradient
-5. Save gradient with custom name as preset

-#### Preset Management
+- **No Creation Options**: Users cannot create new presets

+#### Admin Menu (`/chatcolors admin`)

-- View, edit, delete, and activate saved presets
+- **Global Preset Management**: Create, edit, delete global presets
-- Permission-based limits (capped at config maximum for predictability)
+- **Permission Configuration**: Set required permissions for each preset
+- **User Override**: Force-equip presets on specific users
+- **Preset Library**: View all global presets and their settings

+### 3. Permission-Based Access

+- Users can only see presets they have permission for
-- No unlimited presets permission - all users respect the config cap
+- No preset limits - users can equip any preset they have access to
+- Admin permissions allow full preset management

 ### 3. Data Storage & Persistence

-- User presets stored persistently between server restarts
+- **Global presets** stored in `global_presets.yml`
-- Current active gradient per user
+- **User equipped presets** tracked per user (which global preset they have equipped)
-- Admin-forced gradients override user selections
+- **Admin forced gradients** override user selections

+### 4. GUI System

+Two primary interfaces:

+- **Admin Menu**: Accessible via `/chatcolors admin` - create, delete, and manage global presets
+- **User Menu**: Accessible via base `/chatcolors` - view and equip global presets they have permission for
+- **Preset permissions** control which presets users can see and equip
+- **AnvilGUI integration** for preset naming with live color preview

-### 4. PlaceholderAPI Integration
+### 5. PlaceholderAPI Integration

 #### Placeholders